IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	This page has 3 sections:
    	* The left panel is the navigation panel that lists all the available operations and their definitions.
     * The middle panel displays detail information for the item you have selected.
-    * The right panel contains sample code in various programming language.
+    * The right panel contains sample code in various programming languages.

 2. Discover the operation **GET /customers/{customerID}** by reading its documentation.
 	![alt text](images/bankingAPICustomer.png "Banking APIs")